syncfusion-content/ej2-grid-docs/ej2-javascript/grid/context-menu.md

 ## Show context menu on left click

-By default, the context menu items will be shown in the Grid using the right mouse click action.
-Show the context menu items during the left mouse click action using the [created](../api/grid/#created) and context menu's `beforeOpen` events of the Grid.
+The Syncfusion ##Platform_Name## Grid provides the ability to show the context menu items on a left mouse click instead of the default right mouse click action.

+This can be achieved by using the [created](../../api/grid/#created) event and the context menu's `beforeOpen` event of the Grid.

-Using the `onclick` eventlistener of Grid , you can get the clicked position values and send them to the `open` method of the context menu in the `onclick` event of the Grid.
-Also, we have prevented the default right click action to open the context menu items using the [created](../api/grid/#created) event of the Grid.
+By using the `onclick` event listener of the Grid, you can obtain the clicked position values.
+The obtained positions are then sent to the `open` method of the context menu within the `onclick` event of the Grid.
+Additionally, the default action of right-clicking to open the context menu items items is prevented by utilizing the `created` event of the Grid.

-This is demonstrated in the following sample.
+The following example demonstrates how to show context menu on left click using `created` event.

 {% if page.publishingplatform == "typescript" %}